testingisdocumenting/znai/znai-docs/documentation/layout/tabs.md

 * Python
 * more...

-Provide a selection inside your documentation if your user needs only one to accomplish the goal.
+You can use tabs to allow your user to choose the method to accomplish the goal covered in the documentation.
-Selections will persist for users and provide streamlined experience.
+Tab selections will persist for users and provide streamlined experience.

 Don't: use tabs as navigation experience.
-If your user needs both `Java` and `Python` executed one by one you need to show steps one after another in proper order.
+If your user needs both `Java` and `Python` executed one by one you need to show steps one after the other in proper order.

 # Definition